 This is just one example that has been played out for decades since the development of the “animal rights” movement in North America.
-Onkwehon:we coast to coast will repeat similar stories in how framing of traditional use of just about any animal – seals, minks, polar bears, salmon, etc. is all seen and presented through this lens in settler society.
+Onkwehon:we coast to coast to coast will repeat similar stories in how framing of traditional use of just about any animal – seals, minks, polar bears, salmon, etc. is all seen and presented through this lens in settler society.
 It is their practice which is backwards and violent, it is their desire to exist “outside of” that needs to be broken and “animal rights” activists have almost always been willing to facilitate the state in this aim.
 This discussion itself is one largely repeated from the Makah Whale hunt of the mid-90’s – a similar conflict which divided the animal liberation community with active animal liberationist and Pascua Yaqui Rod Coronado breaking with his Sea Shepherd roots and supporting the autonomy of the Makah community to come to their own conclusions free from outside settler animal advocate pressure.

 The long view illustrates how that is the correct position.
 No matter how many times the settler animal advocacy community bows to the State to aid in the repression of Onkwehon:we populations over specific animal use or practices – the gains are rarely long term and the consequences usually are.
-The open hostility that some animal advocates encounter in Onkwehon:we spaces and from Onkwehon:we have a source.
+The open hostility that some animal advocates encounter in Onkwehon:we spaces have a source.

 Most importantly, framing the issues in this way and siding with state incursion, repression and encroachment allows for the State to offer crumbs to animal advocates while continuing on with settler animal use industries that are somehow normalized in their massive scale and effect.
 To my knowledge the first traditional Haudenosaunee Deer Hunt in 2013 at Short Hills Provincial Park killed 3 to 5 deer.
-Of the 3 or so slaughterhouses in the Niagara Region there has not ever once been a demonstration – most animal advocates in the area could not name or locate them – even though they’d kill that many cows, pigs, chickens or lambs in under ten minutes, five to six days a week.
+Of the 3 or so slaughterhouses in the Niagara Region there has never once been a demonstration – most animal advocates in the area could not name or locate them – even though they’d kill that many cows, pigs, chickens or lambs in under ten minutes, five to six days a week.

-What advocates are inadvertently doing is normalizing the violence visited upon animals within settler society while invisibilizing the work Onkwehon:we have been doing to protect other animals species and the land.
+What advocates are inadvertently doing is normalizing the violence visited upon animals within settler society while making invisible the work Onkwehon:we have been doing to protect other animals species and the land.
 This kind of work ensures that animal advocacy on this continent continues to be isolated, reliant on the relationships with the state to leverage other marginalized populations for small gains, and disconnected from a broader politic that instead rightly positions the state as “violent” and “backwards.”
 It justifies the settler state and genocide.
 This has negative consequences for all marginalized and oppressed populations within the settler state as well as for the vast majority of animals within the Euro-Settler animal agriculture system and the wild populations of animals still left on the continent.
 Unless animal liberationist can resist this framing and instead position the (corporate) state as the one source of “violence” and “backwardnesss” there can be no animal liberation politic that embraces anti-colonialism.

-Aside from charting the history of animal use on this continent and resisting the framing of the dominant “animal rights” movement, animal liberationists have to root their practice in supporting Onkhweon:we land defenders on the land as well as the process of returning land.
+Aside from charting the history of animal use on this continent and resisting the framing of the dominant “animal rights” movement, animal liberationists have to root their practice in supporting Onkhweon:we land defenders on the land as well as the process of returning and reclaiming land.

 The returning of stolen land opens the possibility for Onkwehon:we to access food security and food systems on their own.
 In some cases this may mean a return to agricultural traditions prior to contact.
 In others it may mean a continued use of animals with a focus on protecting the land base around them – air, water, soil – and the continuation of that species.
-This is a tough pill to swallow for animal advocates who while happy to acritically aid state repression and settler colonialism for small gains – demand a strict observance of veganism before choosing other coalition partners and shaping their relationships.
-In the end this is the leap of faith advocates must take in order to move forward with any kind of anti-colonial politic tied to animal liberation.
+This is a tough pill to swallow for animal advocates who, while happy to acritically aid state repression and settler colonialism for small gains, demand a strict observance of veganism before choosing other coalition partners.
+In the end, this is the leap of faith advocates must take in order to move forward with any kind of anti-colonial politic tied to animal liberation.
 There can be no control, no pressure, no demand.
 For a population used to an opposite relationship with Onkwehon:we this is a barrier.
 However, in the end it is the right and just choice.
 Outside of building a broader politic, confronting the massive scale Euro-Settler animal agriculture and the land theft and genocide that occurred here which policies, effects and resistance to all continues – these positions are consistent with anyone who claims to care about justice.
-In the end, it will be the differences between these positions – Onkwehon:we people on the land and animal liberationists within their own communities – which would provide the strongest possible front against animal use on this continent.
+In the end, it will be the differences between these positions – Onkwehon:we on the land and animal liberationists within their own communities – which would provide the strongest possible front against animal use on this continent.
 That is what the state fears and that is what we should be working towards.

 Rod Coronado Concludes